Unawatuna

 Unawatuna is a coastal town in Galle district of Sri Lanka.
 Unawatuna is a major tourist attraction in Sri Lanka and known for its beach and corals.
-It is a suburb of Galle, about 5 km southeast to the city center and approximately 108 km south of Colombo.
-Unawatuna is situated at an elevation of 5 m above the sea level.
-Despite significant development in the last decade it is still home to the endangered and endemic purple-faced langur, an usually shy monkey species that can only be found in Sri Lanka's forests.
+It is a suburb of Galle, about 5 km southeast of the city center and approximately 108 km south of Colombo.
+Unawatuna is situated at an elevation of 5 m above sea level.
+Despite significant development in the last decade it is still home to the endangered and endemic purple-faced langur, an unusually shy monkey species that can only be found in Sri Lanka's forests.

 Mythical roots

 From Ramayana

 The description of the beach paradises in Valmiki's epic Ramayana sounds like Unawatuna.